Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Introduction

+Flow in curved channels is of particular interest for particle sorting and concentration, as the interplay between inertia and curvature promotes particle focusing \cite{martel2013particle}.
+Low-aspect-ratio channels are investigated in this study, motivated by spiral microfluidic experiments that demonstrated efficient focusing and separation of both inert and biological particles at finite particle Reynolds numbers \cite{howell2025experimental, hill2022efficient}.
+A detailed understanding of particle dynamics in such systems requires careful characterization of the single-phase flow, which remains incompletely addressed.

-The flow in curved geometries exhibits recirculation in the cross-section, even in the laminar regime.
-The first thoughts on this problem date back to Thompson in the 19th century~\cite{thomson1877}.
-Dean (1928)\cite{dean1928} established the first theoretical framework for fully developed pressure-driven flow in curved channels, by solving the Navier-Stokes equations based on a perturbation method.
-He demonstrated that secondary flows develop in the cross-section of a curved channel or pipe flow (rectangular or circular cross-section, respectively) in the form of two contra-rotating vortices.
-The flow solution, in the main and transverse directions, depends on a dimensionless parameter, which will be later called the Dean number, the product of the Reynolds number and the curvature ratio (the ratio between the characteristic size of the channel cross-section and the radius of curvature).
-In addition, the fluid dynamics in the laminar regime depends on the shape of the cross-section \cite{Cuming1952}, as well as on rheological aspects for non-Newtonian fluids \cite{thomas1965}.
-Subsequent numerical studies by Joseph \emph{et al.} (1975) \cite{joseph_smith1975}, Cheng \emph{et al.} (1976) \cite{cheng1976}, Austin \& Seader (1973) \cite{austin1973}, to name a few, have focused on the developed laminar flows in rectangular curved channels.
-Other authors, such as Goldstein \& Kreid (1967) \cite{goldstein1967}, Ghia \& Sokhey (1977) \cite{ghia1977}, Humphrey (1977) \cite{humphrey1977} and Hille \& Schulz-Dubois (1985) studied flow development in curved square ducts combining both experimental and computational approaches for various Dean numbers.
-Afterwards, Berger \emph{et al.} (1983) \cite{berger1983} provided an exhaustive and thorough review of theoretical and experimental studies on laminar incompressible flow in curved pipes. \\
+Flow in curved geometries exhibits secondary flows even in the laminar regime.
+Early insights date back to Thomson in the 19th century \cite{thomson1877}, while Dean (1928) \cite{dean1928} established the first theoretical framework for fully developed pressure-driven flow in curved channels using a perturbation approach to the Navier–Stokes equations.
+He showed that secondary flows arise as a pair of counter-rotating vortices in the cross-section, for both circular and rectangular geometries.
+The resulting velocity field depends on a dimensionless parameter—later termed the Dean number—defined as the product of the Reynolds number and the square root of the curvature ratio.
+In the laminar regime, the flow structure further depends on the cross-sectional shape \cite{Cuming1952} and, for non-Newtonian fluids, on rheological properties \cite{thomas1965}.
+Subsequent numerical studies \cite{austin1973, joseph_smith1975, cheng1976} examined fully developed flow in curved rectangular channels, while combined experimental and computational investigations addressed developing flow in curved ducts over a range of Dean numbers \cite{goldstein1967, ghia1977, humphrey1977, hille1985}.
+A comprehensive review of laminar incompressible flow in curved pipes was later provided by Berger \emph{et al.} (1983) \cite{berger1983}.